 If your flue system is less than 8m long (as shown in diagrams below), then a simple aluminium flexible flue is required.
-If you wish to install a longer flue run of up to 40 metres, please contact the Escea Advisory Team at AA@escea.com.
+If you wish to install a longer flue run, contact the Escea Advisory Team.

 Horizontally Terminated: Utilises the Escea horizontal power flue enclosure kit.